Separation and divorce

-- You have signed an agreement with the DYP which provides that you and your ex will share custody of your child.
+- You have signed an agreement with the DYP which provides that your ex will have custody of your child.

-If you ask the Superior Court to rule on custody while such measures are in place, the court could choose, for example:
+If you ask the Superior Court to rule on custody while such measures are in place, the court could choose, for example to:

 - render a decision that is consistent with the protection measures in place, or